Zagi93/Zagi93/README.md

 Hello everyone Welcome to me Portfolio.
 Me Name is John and 1 year interesting of test manual and automatic.
 That place I want to show you me knowledge  and skill which I have.
 I’m ambition person not afraid a new challenge, all the time up me ability and knowledge of the testing because I now feeling is been always me passion.
 I quickly assimilation skill and I don’t have this problem.
 I have determination and good communication with team.
 Half of a year ago I went through a workshop tester and now expending knowledge and used on the platrform Utest.
 I’m active on the forums tester software and now looking job in IT as tester.

-☑️ # Tools used in testing
+# ☑️Tools used in testing

  * Chrome Dev Tools
  * Postman